Wisconsin School of Business

 Business Leadership and Involvement

 The Wisconsin BBA also has its own student government with elected student leaders.
-The Wisconsin BBA Student Government (BBA Gov) exists to unify and represent the student voice on issues of shared governance within the school and to promote community within the school.
+The Wisconsin BBA Student Government (BBA Gov) exists to unify and represent the student voice on issues of shared governance within the School and to promote community within the program.